 So, you want to buy a super shoe, but can’t decide between the Nike Air Zoom Alphafly Next% and the Nike ZoomX Vaporfly Next% 2?
 Both are brilliantly fast shoes and some of the best Nike running shoes that have amassed many records.
 Eliud Kipchoge ran his famous 1:59 marathon wearing a prototype of the Alphafly Next% in Vienna in 2019.
 Brigid Kosgei beat Paula Radcliffe’s female marathon world record at the Chicago Marathon in 2019 wearing the first version of the Vaporfly Next%.
 Both are incredibly lightweight and incredibly fast.

-It's also worth noting there's now a newer version of the Alphafly — the Nike Alphafly Next% 2 was released last year, we've also written a Nike Alphafly Next% 2 vs Nike Vaporfly Next% 2 face-off here) and the Nike Vaporfly Next% 3 was released in March 2022.
+It's also worth noting there's now a newer versions of both shoes — the Nike Alphafly Next% 2 was released last year, (we've also written a Nike Alphafly Next% 2 vs Nike Vaporfly Next% 2 face-off here) and the Nike Vaporfly Next% 3 was released in March 2022.
 If you're not bothered about running in the latest version of the shoe, now is a good time to buy the Vaporfly Next% 2, as it is likely to be discounted.

 Nike Alphafly Next% vs Nike Vaporfly Next% 2: Price and availability